 Dean Petersen is division president of Hughes Marino, an award-winning commercial real estate company specializing in project management, tenant representation and building purchases, with offices across the nation.
 Contact Dean at 1-844-662-6635 or email@example.com to learn more.

-Zane Keith is a project manager for Hughes Marino, an award-winning commercial real estate company specializing in project management, tenant representation and building purchases, with offices in San Diego, Orange County, Los Angeles, San Francisco, Silicon Valley and Seattle.
-Contact Zane at 1-844-NO-CONFLICT or email@example.com to learn more.
+Zane Keith is a project manager for Hughes Marino, an award-winning commercial real estate company specializing in project management, tenant representation and building purchases, with offices across the nation.
+Contact Zane at 1-844-662-6635 or email@example.com to learn more.